ApprenticeAI/frapy/docs/topics/jobs.rst

 Persistence gotchas
 ===================

-There are a few things to keep in mind if you want to be able to use the Scrapy persistence support:
+There are a few things to keep in mind if you want to be able to use the Frapy persistence support:

 Cookies expiration